go-playground/itertools/README.md

 ## Motivation

 1. I missed some iteration style tools in Rust.
-2. Wanted to see how far I could push Go generics(turns out it very limited).
+2. Wanted to see how far I could push Go generics(turns out it is very limited).
 3. For fun.

 ## Example Usage (Simple)